SNAP Benefits in Alaska: How to Apply and Qualify

 Meat, poultry, and fish

-Dairy products like milk and cheese
+Dairy products

 Breads and cereals

-Hot, ready-to-eat foods
+Hot, prepared foods

-Non-food items like pet food, cleaning supplies, and cosmetics
+Non-food items like cleaning supplies, paper products, and pet food

 How to Manage Your SNAP Benefits

-How to Check Your EBT Balance
+How To Check Your EBT Balance

 EBT Deposit Schedule in Alaska

-See Alaska EBT deposit schedule for 2025
+See Alaska EBT deposit schedule 2026

 How to Check Your EBT Card Balance